Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty

-Kim's non-abelian Chabauty method replaces $V_p$, which is essentially equivalent to the \emph{abelianization} of the geometric (\'etale) fundamental group of $Y$, with the $\Q_p$-pro-unipotent completion (i.e., Malcev completion) $\Pi_Y$ of the geometric fundamental group of $Y$.
+Kim's non-abelian Chabauty method replaces $V_p$, which is essentially equivalent to the abelianization of the geometric (\'etale) fundamental group of $Y$, with the $\Q_p$-pro-unipotent completion (i.e., Malcev completion) $\Pi_Y$ of the geometric fundamental group of $Y$.
 In order to work with schemes of finite type, we truncate after finitely many steps of the lower central series, and denote by $\Pi_{Y, n}$ the quotient of $\Pi_Y$ by the $(n + 1)$-st level of the lower central series of $\Pi_Y$.
-Kim \cite{Kim-alb} showed that, for each $n \geq 1$, the spaces of torsors $H_f^1(G_F, \Pi_{Y, n})$ and $H_f^1(G_\pri, \Pi_{Y, n})$ are represented by algebraic varieties over $\Q_p$, called the (global and local) \emph{Selmer varieties} of $Y$.

 Kim constructs moduli spaces of torsors, called \emph{Selmer varieties} of $Y$, as follows: By \cite{Kim-siegel}, the moduli space of all $G_\pri$-torsors of $\Pi_{Y, n}$ is representable by an affine $\Q_p$-variety $H^1(G_\pri, \Pi_{Y, n})$, and likewise for $H^1(G_T, \Pi_{Y, n})$.
 By \cite[Lemma 5]{Kim-alb}, the functor on $\Q_p$-algebras